mkbrechtel/patterns/docs/development/design/ddd-reference.md

 ### Customer/Supplier Development

-*When two teams are in an upstream-­‐downstream relationship, where the upstream team* *may succeed independently of the fate of the downstream team, the needs of the* *downstream come to be addressed in a variety of ways with a wide range of consequences. *
+*When two teams are in an upstream-downstream relationship, where the upstream team* *may succeed independently of the fate of the downstream team, the needs of the* *downstream come to be addressed in a variety of ways with a wide range of consequences. *

 A downstream team can be helpless, at the mercy of upstream priorities.
 Meanwhile, the upstream team may be inhibited, worried about breaking downstream systems.
 The problems of the downstream team are not improved by cumbersome change request procedures with complex approval processes.
 And the freewheeling development of the upstream team wil stop if the downstream team has veto power over changes.